shawnlknight/end-to-end-testing-react/README.md

-# End to end testing for React apps
+# End to End Testing React apps

 Using [Cabbie](https://cabbiejs.org) for end-to-end testing of React apps.